Weilerstein and Phoenix Launch a New Collaboration

 BEETHOVEN Symphony No. 7 in A, Op.
 92

-Recorded at New England Conservatory's Jordan Hall on March 27, 2022
+This concert was recorded at New England Conservatory's Jordan Hall on March 27, 2022 and is no longer available on demand.

 In an interview with CRB's Brian McCreath, conductor Joshua Weilerstein talks about the program and its roots in folk music, as well as the role Phoenix has played in Boston's cultural landscape since it was founded by Matthew Szymanski in 2014 and how that role is growing and evolving.
-To listen, click on the player below, and read the transcript.
+To listen, click on the player above, and read the transcript below.

 Brian McCreath I'm Brian McCreath with Joshua Weilerstein, who is now the new Music Director for Phoenix, the chamber orchestra here in Boston.
 Joshua, thank you for a little bit of your time today.